wilzbach/docs.asyncy.com/storyscript/README.md

 # Storyscript

-Strings together microservices and functions in a serverless way with Storyscript, the top-level programming language for **Application Storytelling**™ on Asyncy.
+Strings together microservices and functions in a serverless way with Storyscript, the top-level programming language for **Application Storytelling**™ on Storyscript Cloud.

 The foundation of Storyscript is to **move data** with no boilerplate code in a declarative way.
 In the diagram below we have two lines of code: one that represents data being pushed from a service (e.g., streams and events) and the next line data being pulled from a service (e.g., http get).